A Lesson About De

 How I Personally Look at De

-Personally for myself, I don’t hold De as a measuring stick nor do I ever try to hold a static definition to it.
-It’s a fluid concept, so if you try to use it as a hard measurement line it causes confusion.
+Personally, for myself, I don’t hold De as a measuring stick nor do I ever try to hold a static definition to it.
+It’s a fluid concept, so if you try to use it as a hard measurement line, it creates problems.
 De for me is de.
 Much like Tao is Tao.
 It isn’t a word that lends itself to other words trying to constrain it.
 De is always shifting as a reminder of how we act does shape us and those around us.

 1) There is a graceful manner to hold true to ourselves,